Love in the Moonlight: Development and casting

-Promotion
+Marketing

-The drama's first teaser, with lead actor Park dressed in dragon robe dancing to Jessy Matador's French pop-song "Bomba" in front of Gwanghwamun, was released in July 2016 and became a viral hit.
+The drama's first teaser, with lead actor Park dressed in dragon robe dancing to Jessy Matador's French pop song "Bomba" in front of Gwanghwamun, was released in July 2016 and became a viral hit.

 In a press conference held on August 18, 2016, director Kim Seong-yoon indicated that despite the series being set in the 19th century, the production aimed to show a more contemporary message adding: "Our focus was on creating a romance that's pretty and charming but also sad.
 We'd like viewers to be able to identify with the emotions displayed.
 There's no grand metaphor.
 Rather than unveiling a political message, we focused on telling a story that's easy to identify with."

+Media

 Original soundtrack

 In August 2016, OU Entertainment's Gaemi, real name Kang Dong-yoon, joined the project as music director.
 Jinyoung, who plays Yoon-sung, composed and produced "Misty Road" sung by Ben.
 "My Person", which lead actor Park finished recording in October 2016 was co-written by composer Kim Se-jin.
 It topped Melon, Mnet, Bugs, olleh, Soribada, Genie, Naver and Monkey3 charts upon its release.

-The two-disc soundtrack album was released on October 27, 2016 and consists of 13 tracks including a humming version of "Because I Miss You", 13 instrumentals and three special background music created by folk-fusion band Second Moon.
+The two-disc soundtrack album was released on October 27, 2016, and consists of 13 tracks including a humming version of "Because I Miss You", 13 instrumentals and three special background music created by folk-fusion band Second Moon.
 The drama marked the comeback of acclaimed balladeers Sung Si-kyung and Baek Ji-young after two years.